Aluabari Road Junction railway station

-Aluabari Road Junction railway station is a junction railway station on Katihar–Siliguri branch of Howrah–New Jalpaiguri line in the Katihar railway division of Northeast Frontier Railway zone.
+Aluabari Road Junction railway station is a junction station on Katihar–Siliguri branch of Howrah–New Jalpaiguri line in the Katihar railway division of Northeast Frontier Railway zone.
 It is situated beside National Highway 27 (India) at Islampur of Uttar Dinajpur district in the Indian state of West Bengal.
-This railway station connects the Alubari–Siliguri branch line and New Farakka–New Jalpaiguri line.
+This railway station connects the Aluabari–Siliguri branch line and New Farakka–New Jalpaiguri line.
 Total 35 express and passenger trains stop at Aluabari Road Junction railway station in a day.